klaas/QlaasSwiftScreenSaver/README.md

 * Quinn "The Eskimo!" (from Apple) commented on a similar issue in Oct 2017 on the dev forums: <https://forums.developer.apple.com/message/268934#268934>

 * There are similar issues when writing preferences panes: <https://stackoverflow.com/questions/32041677/using-swift-with-an-os-x-preference-pane-plugin>

+## Current findings and failed solutions

+* My first guess was, that the issue is related to Swift 4.
+But using Swift 3.2 with Xcode 9.1 does not change anything.
+* The issue is the same regardless of building on Sierra or High Sierra.
+* The issue does not occur on macOS Sierra.

 ## Background